katakombi/LinuxMint-t490s/README.md

 * upower daemon once went crazy and bogged all CPU+RAM.
 Cause unknown; had to kill it
 * idle CPU temps: 32-34 degrees celsius / after booting: 37-40 degrees celsius
 * WLAN transmission speed is 3.5Mb/s on battery / >5Mb/s on AC
+* Probably CPU throttling works similar to t480s.
+Fan is not starting immediately as some other had reported.
+Even when running Geekbench4 / Unigine Heaven the machine just gets moderately warm and fans are not running constantly.
+While this is convenient for mobile use I assume performance could still be increased substancially by tweaking the throttle temperature.
+I didn't find a way to do this successfully, though.

 ```bash

 ```